Robert S. Brookings: Washington University

 In 1895, Brookings began focusing on charitable and philanthropic endeavors.
-Brookings retired from business at forty-six.
+Brookings retired from business at age 46.
 Brookings was interested in education; he toyed with funding his own university, but decided to work with Washington University in St. Louis, which was under financial strain at the time.

 In November 1895, Brookings was appointed chairman of the board of trustees of Washington University, where he remained a board member for the rest of his life.
 He donated over $5 million ($82 million in 2017 dollars) to the university in cash and property.
 Brookings helped transform the small school into a leading university with national prominence.
 He secured funding for one hundred acres that would become the university's Hilltop Campus.
 The university's administration building, Brookings Hall, is named for him.

 By 1899, the university's endowment was stable.
 Brookings' friends, including William K. Bixby, Adolphus Busch, and Edward Mallinckrodt, assisted with the building campaign.
 All three have buildings named after them on the Washington University campus.
 Brookings rented out many of the new university buildings for the 1904 World's Fair.
 He also helped Washington University School of Medicine gain prominence and become one of the best in the country.